Johanna Porter, Lead Toddler Directress

 Today, what fascinates her most; is the peace, calm, and beauty that the Montessori environment provides for the children.
 Their emphasis on the development of respect and understanding for other human beings is the foundation for their loving and peaceful atmosphere.
 She began working at Montessori Tides in the fall of 1999, enrolling all three of her children.

 In her spare time she likes to be home with her family, cooking, and keeping things organized.
 Her yoga practice keeps her flexible; singing, dancing, and sewing keep her smiling.

-Kayla Zuna, Assistant Teacher
+Kayla Zuna, Toddler assistant

 After leaving her native Albania, Miss Keyla lived several places before moving to Jacksonville in 2013.
 Her introduction to Montessori education was when she started working with the toddlers at Montessori Tides School.

 “I like everything about Montessori,” Miss Keyla said, citing the philosophy and method of education.

 When she is not caring for the toddlers, Miss Keyla enjoys reading.